Sohelkhan7788/Coding-raja-technology-internship/README.md

-This My first project of resume builder using HTML,CSS and javascript
+This My first project of resume builder using HTML,CSS and javascript for coding raja technology